letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 (NB: The current development branch of ESPEasy is called ``mega`` where other Github repos often use ``master``, or ``main``.
 ESPEasy *does* have a ``master`` branch, but it currently isn't actively maintained.
 The name of the 'main' branch of any repository can be chosen freely, the ``master`` or ``main`` name is just used by convention.)

-Depending on the time passed since the last update, some files will be updated from the git pull command.
+Depending on the time passed since the last update and the changes made, some files will be updated from the git pull command.

 To update your fork on Github, these changes should be 'pushed' (git terminology) to your fork by using the command: